Bubballoo3/BalyProjectCode/README.md

 * ****Bugs****

   Note that you may encounter the problem of trying to add a keyword that is contained by another keyword (eg. adding "Word" when "Keyword" already exists).
-To add these words, complete the list without it and export it to the Index.
-Add the missing word back in, refresh the Keyword Tool and recopy the keywords row with the new word included.
+To add these words, complete the list without it and export the list to the Index.
+Add the missing word directly into the cell, refresh the Keyword Tool and recopy the keywords column with the new word included.

 ## How to Use mapKMLtoXLS
 * ****Download kml file from MyMaps****